 As the weather warms again and then moves into winter, they may be confused into thinking they’ve already gone through two growing seasons.
 Just like they’re programmed to do in their second year of life, they prepare to set seed the following spring for the next generation of onions.

-Timing is everything when it come to planting onions
+Timing is everything when it comes to planting onions

 Young seedlings that are less than the diameter of a pencil by the time temperatures drop aren’t affected by their first winter.
 Their size isn’t significant enough to realize the cold is upon them and they have to initiate flower stalk production.

 If you planted your onions in this sweet spot and the transition from summer to winter is gradual, your onions will develop normally without flowers.

 Because of this fine line between seasons, determining the right time to plant onions in your zone is important.
 (Use my planting calendar — customized for your climate — to find your first and last frost dates and know exactly when you should be sowing seeds or transplanting seedlings.)

 Plant too soon, and your whole onion crop could flower the following spring as the bulbs will have grown enough to think they’ve completed their cycle after winter.